Life Insurance for Glimepiride users.

 What kind of information will the insurance companies ask me or be interested in?

-Typical questions you will likely be asked one an insurance company has determined that you’re currently using Amaryl to treat your type 2 diabetes may include:
+Typical questions you will likely be asked once an insurance company has determined that you’re currently using Amaryl to treat your type 2 diabetes may include:

 What rate (or price) can I qualify for?

-Technically, individuals who are using Amaryl to treat their type 2 diabetes can potentially qualify for a Standard or Normal life insurance rate provided that their Amaryl is doing a fantastic job at controlling their blood sugar and they have not other health issues which could affect the outcome of their life insurance application.
+Technically, individuals who are using Amaryl to treat their type 2 diabetes can potentially qualify for a Standard or Normal life insurance rate provided that their Amaryl is doing a fantastic job at controlling their blood sugar and they have no other health issues that could affect the outcome of their life insurance application.

 Now…

-What we here at IBUSA will usually do is provide our clients with both a Standard rate quote and a Table B rate quote.
-This way, they can compare themselves for both possibilities seeing how ultimately this decision will be made by the life insurance company themselves and not us here at IBUSA.
+We say “technically” because while some life insurance companies say that they will approve type 2 diabetics at a Standard rate, we’ve got to be honest with you: qualifying for a Standard rate can be tricky!
+This is why we here at IBUSA usually provide our clients with both a Standard rate quote and a Table B rate quote.
+This way, they can compare themselves for both possibilities, seeing how, ultimately, this decision will be made by the life insurance company and not us here at IBUSA.

 Table Rate defined.